ErwinTerpstra/Particle-Filter-SLAM/README.md

 The code is setup to provide reproducable experiments with predefined hyperparameters.

+- The `experiments/template.json` file is used to define each hyperparameter value that should be included.
+Run `python generate_experiments.py` to generate configuration files for each combination of values.
-- Run `python SLAM.py experiments/experiment0_default.json` (or a different experiment file) to run that specific experiment.
+- Run `python SLAM.py {experiment_file} {experiment_repetition:optional}` to run a specific experiment.
+E.g. `python SLAM.py experiments/experiment01.json 1` runs that experiment and marks it's result as the first repetition.
-- Run `run_all.bat` to sequentially run all experiments
+- Run `run_all.bat` to sequentially run all experiments.
+It is currently setup to run all experiments 10 repetitions

 Running an experiment will output an associated `{experiment}_map.png` file with the map and RMSE graph, and an `{experiment}_stats.txt` file with the hyperparameters and final runtime and RSME values.